Timeline Guide

 Week 1

 Classroom & Permit Prep Federal regulations, vehicle systems, hours of service, pre-trip inspection knowledge, and hazmat basics.
 Heavy focus on CDL Handbook content to prepare you for the CLP knowledge tests if not already completed.
 Many students take their CLP tests early in this week.
+Federal Entry-Level Driver Training (ELDT) safety topics — defensive driving, hazard awareness, hours of service, and pre-trip inspection — begin in this classroom phase.
+For a deeper breakdown of what is covered, see truck driver safety training in Texas.

 Week 2